Why Some COVID-19 Patients Crash: The Body's Immune System Might Be To Blame

 "The people who die from COVID-19 are probably dying from many different causes," she says.
 More data is needed to determine how often a cytokine storm is the cause of a patient's sudden illness, and when the drugs should be administered.

-"It's not going to help the 85-year-old with hypertension and diabetes," agrees Cron.
+"It's not going to help the 85-year-old with hypertension and diabetes," Cron agrees.
 "But for those who don't have chronic underlying diseases, and even for some of those who do, it will — potentially — help them."

 Clinical trials are now underway to test IL-6 inhibitors and other drugs against cytokine storms.
-Regeneron, one of the companies that makes IL-6 drugs says that they are conducting clinical trials in the U.S. and Europe.
+Regeneron, one of the companies that makes IL-6 drugs, says that they are conducting clinical trials in the U.S. and Europe.

-"We expect we may be able to share initial results of the Phase 2 portion of the U.S. trial by the end of April," Sarah Cornhill, a company spokesperson tells NPR in an e-mail.
+"We expect we may be able to share initial results of the Phase 2 portion of the U.S. trial by the end of April," Sarah Cornhill, a company spokesperson, tells NPR in an email.
 Roche, which also produces another IL-6 inhibitor, is in Phase III trials.
 Both companies say that they are increasing production of IL-6 inhibitors to cope with anticipated demand for the drug.

-Hohl say clinical trials have not yet opened at Memorial Sloan Kettering.
+Hohl says clinical trials have not yet opened at Memorial Sloan Kettering.
 In the meantime, he says, he is already giving anti-inflammatory drugs to patients on a "case-by-case" basis.
 He is hopeful that, within a matter of months, researchers will know far more about when and how these drugs might be useful in treating some COVID-19 patients.

 "We're using these drugs, but we're driving blind," he says.
 "What I hope is that a landscape will emerge, and we'll see where the road is."